BevilKunG/react-fullstack-timetable/README.md

 # react-fullstack-timetable
-Sign in or Sign up to Create your timetable
+Sign in or Sign up website to Create your timetable

 ### Demo
 https://react-fullstack-timetable.herokuapp.com/